On July 16, 2021, Tesla made the Full Self-Driving (FSD) feature available via a $199 monthly subscription.

 Full Self-Driving: The ridiculous one-time cost and ownership

-(The way it works, each car is tied to a Tesla account — via an included permanent cellular connection or Wi-Fi.
-The account dictates what you can do with the car based on the subscription level.
-This is also the account for you to manage the car remotely and for Tesla to send over-the-air software updates and handles diagnostics, support, maintenance, and services.)
+The way it works, each car is tied to a Tesla account — via an included permanent cellular connection or Wi-Fi.
+The account dictates what you can do, in terms of features, with the vehicle based on the subscription level.

 In my opinion, Tesla has been selling FSD by creating the fear of missing out (FOMO) in its customer.
 And it works.